 - Nodes can contain properties (i.e., key-value pairs).

 - Nodes can be labeled with one or more labels.

 - Relationships always have a start node and an end node.

 - Like nodes, relationships can also contain properties.

-HypergraphsA hypergraph is a graph model in which a relationship (called a hyperedge) can connect any number of given nodes.
+A hypergraph is a graph data model in which a relationship (called a hyperedge) can connect any number of given nodes.
 While a property graph permits a relationship to have only one start node and one end node, the hypergraph model allows any number of nodes at either end of a relationship.

 OWNSrelationships to express what the hypergraph captured with just one hyperedge.
 Yet, by using six relationships instead of one, we have two distinct advantages:

 - First, we’re using a more familiar and explicit data modeling technique (resulting in less confusion for a development team).

 - Second, we can also fine-tune the model with properties such as “primary driver” (for insurance purposes), which is something we can’t do with a single hyperedge.

 While property graphs are widely considered to have the best balance of pragmatism and modeling efficiency, hypergraphs show their particular strength in capturing meta-intent.
 For example, if you need to qualify one relationship with another (e.g., I like the fact that you liked that car.
 Whoa, so meta.), then hypergraphs typically require fewer primitives than property graphs.